CivicTechWR/WRvotes/docs/resources/getting-informed.md

 4. Visit the page on our website corresponding to your township or city ward.
 This will list all the candidates for all positions that we know about.
-There is a "Worksheet!" button on the top left corner of the page:

-![Screenshot of worksheet button in top left corner of by-ward page](/assets/images/resources/worksheets-button.png)

-This button links to a **page listing all the candidates**.
+In the introductory paragraph there is also a link to a candidate worksheet you can open.
+This page **lists all the candidates**.

 You can print this worksheet or take notes in your web browser as you do your research.
-You can take notes in other ways too.

 ### Narrowing the field